 While 2017 is the inaugural year for the Symposium to be held at Maris Stella, Long Beach Island, New Jersey, it is not the first Symposium on the topic that integrated with a Taijiquan Festival or Retreat.

+That was before, when only anectdotal evidence of Taiji existed.
 Modern medical science has begun to focus on whether Taiji and Qigong and other Integrative Health Practices are actually effective in improving health, or just another crackpot therapy.

 Two events drew the world's attention to the topic within the last decade.
 The first was the International Taijiquan Forum (ITF) held at Lakehead University in Thunderbay in Canada in July of 2006 (http://www.taijiforum2006.org).
 The second was the International Taijiquan Symposium (ITS) held in July of 2009 at Vanderbilt University in Nashville Tennessee.
 These two academic events forever changed our understanding of Tai Chi and Qigong by emphasizing the amount and quality of research in the field of health.